Alexandre is Liszt reincarnated. I’ve never heard anyone… play the piano the way he does.

 Jerry Dubins, Fanfare Magazine

 Alexandre Kantorow was born in 1997 in Clermont-Ferrand to a family of musicians.
 He began to study piano at the age of five at the Conservatoire à rayonnement régional de Cergy-Pontoise.
-At the age of 11 Kantorow began studies with Pierre-Alain Volondat, and continued training with Igor Lazko at the Schola Cantorum de Paris, as well as with Frank Braley and Haruko Ueda.
+At the age of eleven Kantorow began studies with Pierre-Alain Volondat, and continued training with Igor Lazko at the Schola Cantorum de Paris, as well as with Frank Braley and Haruko Ueda.
 Later he studied at the École Normale de Musique de Paris in Rena Shereshevskaya’s class.

-When he was 16 years old, Kantorow was invited to play at the Lа Folle Journée festival in Nantes and has since appeared at such festivals as the Festival International de Piano de La Roque-d’Anthéron, the festival Chopin à Paris and the festival Piano aux Jacobins.
+When he was sixteen years old, Kantorow was invited to play at the Lа Folle Journée festival in Nantes and has since appeared at such festivals as the Festival International de Piano de La Roque-d’Anthéron, the festival Chopin à Paris and the festival Piano aux Jacobins.

-In 2019 Kantorow won the 1st prize, Gold Medal and Grand Prix at the International Tchaikovsky Competition.
+In 2019 Alexandre Kantorow won the 1st prize, Gold Medal and Grand Prix at the International Tchaikovsky Competition.
 With this win, he became the first French winner in the history of the competition.
 Further to his victory, Valery Gergiev asked Kantorow to accompany him and the Mariinsky Orchestra for a series of concerts in Europe.

 Information for May 2021